CallumBoase/knack-api-helper/README.md

 const KnackAPI = require('knack-api-helper');

-//Initialise the library from KnackAPI variable const knackAPI = new KnackAPI....
+//Initialise the library from KnackAPI variable const knackAPI = new KnackAPI({
+    applicationId: 'YOUR-APPLICATION-ID',
+    auth: 'view-based'
+});

+//Use knackAPI as needed from here.

 ```